martinring/thesis/src/3-Self-Verification.md

 Our approach may be applied in various ways.
 In the following we illustrate a possible practical application to the design of a smart home controller as described above.

-Requirements and properties are established during design time, and checked with contemporary verification tools.
+Requirements and properties are established during design time and checked with contemporary verification tools.
 Refinements are tracked and verified down to the electronic system level.
 All properties which cannot be automatically